-Since its inception, attendance at The Edmonton Heritage Festival has, with a few weather-related exceptions, climbed steadily, culminating in a record 380,000–410,000 people in attendance during the 2013 edition.
-Our mission is to promote public awareness, understanding and appreciation for cultural diversity through an annual summer festival as well as to provide educational events, programs and/or projects on a year-round basis.
+Since its inception, attendance at the Edmonton Heritage Festival has, with a few weather-related exceptions, climbed steadily, culminating in a record 380,000–410,000 people in attendance during the 2013 edition.
+We continue to honour this legacy through our mission to promote public awareness, understanding and appreciation for cultural diversity through an annual summer festival as well as to provide educational events, programs and/or projects on a year-round basis.

 The Festival is organized by the non-profit Edmonton Heritage Festival Association, with offices at 10125–157 Street.